Kaderde/teched2025-msad/exercises/ex1/README.md

 - No 'assignedTo' field definition for tracking assignments in db/schema.cds.
 - No validation to ensure an incident is assigned to the current user when it's being updated.
 - No code to populate assignedTo field when creating/updating incidents.
-- No Check if user has admin role for high urgency closure.

 The above vulnerabilities violate the principle of least privilege and can lead to data breaches and unauthorized modifications.

-## 🚨 3.
+####  💥  3.
 Exploit Horizontal Privilege Escalation Vulnerability :

-### Step 1: Configure Custom Identity Service Users:
+##### Step 1: Configure Custom Identity Service Users:
 - Create users in your custom SAP Identity Service:
-     - support.user1@company.com (Support role)
+     - bob.support@company.com (Support user)
-     - support.user2@company.com (Support role)
+     - alice.support@company.com (Support user)
-     - manager.user@company.com (Admin role)
+     - david.admin@company.com (Admin user)

-  - Assign support.user1@company.com and support.user2@company.com to role collection 'Incident Management Support'
+  - Assign bob.support and alice.support to role collection 'Incident Management Support'

-  - Assign manager.user@company.com to role collection 'Incident Management Admin'
+  - Assign david.admin to role collection 'Incident Management Admin'

-### Step 2: Demonstrate Privilege Escalation Vulnerability :
+##### Step 2: Demonstrate Privilege Escalation Vulnerability :
-We will test with two support users to show that they can modify incidents they don't own, which should not be permitted.
+This test will verify that a support user can modify incidents created by others, a behavior that violates our security policy.

 - **Login as bob.support@company.com** in SAP Build Work Zone
 - **Navigate to Incident Management application**
 - **Observe:** User can see all incidents (✅ this is correct per business rules)
-- **Select incident assigned to alice.support@company.com** (Title: Strange noise when switching off Inverter)
+- **Select any incident** (for example incident with Title: Strange noise when switching off Inverter)
 - **Attempt to modify** the incident title or add conversation entries.
 - **Result:** ⚠️ Modification succeeds (VULNERABILITY)
-- **Attempt to close high-urgency incident** (H status)
-- **Result:** ⚠️ Closure succeeds without admin role check (VULNERABILITY)

-##  ✅ 4.
+##   🛡️  4.
 Fix Implementation

 File: db/schema.cds (Add missing field : assignedTo)